nanoc/nanoc.app/content/docs/4-basic-concepts.md

 -------

 Filters are used for transforming an item’s content.
 For example, the ERB filter interprets the item’s content as text with embedded Ruby, executes the embedded Ruby and returns the result.
 Each filter has an identifier (a symbol), which is used in the call to `#filter` in a compilation rule.

+Filters can be applied to binary items as well.
+For example, thumbnail generation for a gallery page can be handled by nanoc.
+Filters can also convert textual content into binary files and vice versa; text-to-speech filters and OCR filters are therefore possible (but perhaps not very useful).

 The following is a list of filters that are built into nanoc.
 The links lead to their documentation page, describing how they can be used and what parameters they take (if any).